New Yorker Hotel: Construction

 Kanner and Jacob S. Becker announced plans for a hotel at Eighth Avenue and 34th Street in February 1928, while they were developing the Navarre Building.
 The hotel was to have 38 stories rising 400 ft, as well as five basements descending 75 ft.
-With 2,503 rooms, it would be larger than the nearby Hotel Pennsylvania, which at the time had the most rooms of any hotel in the city, as well as the second-tallest hotel in New York City, behind the Ritz Tower.
+With 2,503 rooms, it would be larger than the nearby Hotel Pennsylvania, which at the time had the most rooms of any hotel in the city.
+The New Yorker would also be the second-tallest hotel in New York City, behind the Ritz Tower.
 The building was planned to cost $8 million.
 Workers began excavating the site the same month.
 The George J. Atwill Company, the excavation contractor, employed 350 workers in three shifts.
 Plans for the hotel were filed in March 1928, when Sugarman and Berger submitted blueprints to the New York City Department of Buildings.

 The American Bridge Company was hired in June 1928 to manufacture the hotel's steel frame, which was to include 12000 ST of steel.
 The site had been cleared by August 1928, after 2.5 e6ft3 of rock had been removed from the site.
-The excavation cost $1 million and, according to the New York Herald Tribune, was "perhaps the deepest ever cut excavated in Manhattan".
+The excavation cost $1 million and, according to the New York Herald Tribune, was "perhaps the deepest cut ever excavated in Manhattan".
 That September, the hotel received a $9.5 million mortgage loan from the Manufacturers Trust Company.
 At a ceremony on October 25, 1928, Kanner drove a golden rivet into the hotel's steel frame, where the superstructure had begun to rise above the foundation.
 By this point, the hotel was planned to contain 45 stories above ground.
 Seven hundred masonry workers and helpers began constructing the facade in January 1929.
 The hotel's construction was delayed for two weeks that February, when all masonry workers went on strike.
 The strike took place amid allegations that masonry contractor John J. Meehan had directed workers to install brickwork of substandard quality.